BenDHillier/reduxlare/README.md

 redux is using it after it's already set up.
 Setting it up initially can be a pain and refactoring can also be difficult.
 Reduxlare makes the initial setup and refactoring simple.
 The main idea behind Reduxlare is that every field in your state has properties that you use to modify the state.
+Reduxlare isn't just Redux without the boilerplate, it's a different experience.

 ## Usage